TAkingAI/CST-205-Project-7343/README.md

 Github: https://github.com/TAkingAI/CST-205-Project-7343

 How to start:
-start flask application with "flask run" paste url of local server in browser (e.g. http://127.0.0.1:5000) -> start site of application opens
+make sure you installed all libraries into your virtual environment activate your virtual environment navigate to project start flask application with "flask run" paste url of local server in browser (e.g. http://127.0.0.1:5000) -> start site of application opens